Cheznoodle/COMP2042_CW_hfyeh2/README.md

 5) Added sound effects when the ball hits the heart block, deducted heart, bonus ball, golden ball block
 6) Added pause button
 7) Changes font style and background color to heart, score, level label
-8) Shake stage when heart is deducted
+8) Shake stage when the heart is deducted
+9) Mute sound button when the user presses 'M'
+10) Ball spawn is fixed to the center of the scene
+11) Added more interactive start menu buttons

 ***Implemented but Not Working Properly:***
 1) Pause button menu
+2) Load Game function
+3) Save Game function

 ***Features Not Implemented:***
 1) Special block multiplier
-2) Load Game function
-3) Save Game function

 ***New Java Classes:***